asmasonomics/asmasonomics.github.io/courses/2025-03-06_BABS4_Biochem_DataWorkshop3.markdown

 #### Finishing up for today
 <p align="justify">
 Fantastic work!
 Lots of R coding and you've taken a big dataset, normalised it, extracted the columns you're biologically interested in, and performed differential expression analysis.
-Next session you'll be focused on what this actually means, relating this to genome location and how these genes may be regulated through regulons.
+Next session you'll be focused on what this actually means, relating this to genome location and how these genes may be regulated.
 Before that you need to make sure you've got everything saved so you don't need to do it again.<br/><br/>
 Make sure you have saved the plots you want to save - particularly the PCA and volcano plots - and also the relevant datasets which you've modified.
 <br/>
 </p>